 Watch the boats

-While normally we are watching yachts, launches, daysailers, kayaks, canoes, windsurfers and other craft, on a recent visit we were lucky enough to see America’s Cup’s initial race in the Parada Cup series in addition to the fabulous coastal views.
+While normally we are watching yachts, launches, daysailers, kayaks, canoes, windsurfers and other craft, on one visit, we were lucky enough to see America’s Cup’s initial race in the Parada Cup series in addition to the fabulous coastal views.

 Check out the Mission Bay playground